andrewrcoleman/MicrosoftSentinel/README.md

 <img src="https://i.imgur.com/2mPirXK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>Here is an example of some of the newly logged failed attempts in Powershell Ice in your Virtual Machine.
-**Remember to close everything, and delete all of your resource groups in Azure to make sure you don’t get any further charges.
+</p>*Remember to close everything, and delete all of your resource groups in Azure to make sure you don’t get any further charges.
 </p>
 <br />